Collusion

 How can ASK help?

 ASK can help you to prepare your case and attend the meeting with you, if necessary.
+However, due to limited resources we will not normally accompany students to an academic misconduct meeting for first offences of plagiarism or collusion.

 If you worked with another student and you have reasons for doing so, we can explore these and help you to put your case forward to your school Academic Conduct Officer or an Academic Misconduct Committee.